|Our home at the Oakwood RV Resort|

 |A tiny corner of Wildseed Farm|

 On the way back into town we stumbled on an absolute gem: Wildseed Farms.
 Hundreds of acres of wild flowers, buildings and grounds with every conceivable yard and garden ornaments, waterfalls, and lily pads bask in the sun.

 Even on a weekday afternoon hundreds of folks wandered around, snapping photos and dreaming of backyard improvements.
 As you might imagine Betty felt like she had died and gone to heaven.
 After an hour I think I saw smoke coming from the back of her camera.
-We bought a few unique pieces for our back yard that will travel home somewhere underneath R.T.
+We bought a few unique pieces for our back yard that will travel home somewhere in the RV.

 An hour or so north of town are lakes and state parks galore.
 Betty, Bailey, and I spent an afternoon at the beautiful Inks Lake State Park.
 Tent sites, RV spots nestled in the woods overlooking the water, and a section of mini cabins were mostly full of families enjoying themselves.
 Swimming, kayaking, fishing, miles of hiking trails, and photo opportunities galore made for a perfect time for us.